zopencommunity/meta/docs/Governance.md

 Vote count is one input, not the sole deciding factor. **Accepted** means a request is suitable for the community backlog and may still be awaiting a contributor. **In progress** means someone has taken responsibility for moving the port forward.

+The discussion and activity timeline can provide use cases, testing offers, technical evidence, questions, and maintainer updates.
+Community contributions are moderated before publication and remain advisory; they do not create a delivery obligation or replace the project's decision process.
+Maintainer posts are visibly identified, and all participation is subject to the Code of Conduct.

 Repository synchronization may identify a possible match for a requested package, but a maintainer reviews the package identity and artifact before marking the request **Available**.

 ## Maintenance and support